SciPhi-AI/R2R/README.md

 # About

 R2R, short for RAG to Riches, provides the fastest and most efficient way to deliver high-quality Retrieval-Augmented Generation (RAG) to end users.
-The framework is built around customizable pipelines and a feature-rich FastAPI implementation.
+The framework is built around customizable pipelines and ships with a feature-rich REST API.

 ## Why?